Bengaluru17/team-7/README.md

 </script>

 implentaion using mysql for maintaining large database.
-The reaching hands ,we have comeup with a solution that could help NGO to maintain all the details of the students  .
+The reaching hands ,we have comeup with a solution that could help NGO to maintain all the details of the students.